MrcSnm/node-lua-distiller/README.md

  1. Merge multiple lua file into one single lua file by analyzing `require` dependencies
  2. (optional) Minify the merged lua file by [LuaSrcDiet](https://github.com/LuaDist/luasrcdiet)
  3. (optional) Compile both merged file and minified file into [luajit binary](http://luajit.org/)

+# Beware
+ This is a modified version by MrcSnm/Hipreme, it may be unstable for those who're not following my default way of coding, and I'm not considering any subtractive pull requests that would mess up, it is a much slower version than the original one, but as I'm not proficient with coffeescript, and my target is release only
+ I really do not care about velocity right now, PR's are welcome if it makes code cleaner and add functionalities

 分析 lua 代码中的 `require` 依赖，将分散的n个 lua 文件拼合成一个单一的 lua 文件